Proximity Bias: Three Ways Leaders Can Ensure Remote Workers Aren’t Left Out in the Cold

 Research data on this phenomenon is just now starting to come into focus.
 A global survey of white-collar workers conducted by The Adecco Group found a huge disconnect between leaders and the people they lead on the overall state of leadership performance.
 This inevitably feeds feelings of frustration and anxiety across the rank-and-file of an organisation’s workforce, and begins to erode productivity and engagement.

 Addressing proximity bias requires stronger relationships

-How then can leaders and organizations address proximity bias and ensure that it does not leave remote workers literally and figurately out in the cold when it comes to issues like career development?
+How then can leaders and organisations address proximity bias and ensure that it does not leave remote workers literally and figuratively out in the cold when it comes to issues like career development?

 1/ Leaders need to set aside quality time with their teams.
 Back in the day when we all shared an office, all the time, informal interactions allowed information to be exchanged and relationships to develop organically.
 With remote work, leaders need to make the time for 1:1 conversations with each member of their team, to check on career issues, workflow progress and even physical and mental wellbeing.
 Leaders need to track these conversations to ensure every team member is getting a similar amount of face time.